 Give students individual dry-erase boards to use at their desks.
 With this tool, students can complete one step of a problem at a time, erasing any mistakes they may make.

-Mental support: Encouragement and apprecation for efforts will motivate students to perform further well in next task.
+Mental support: Encouragement and appreciation for efforts will motivate students to perform further well in next task.
 Students dealing with dyscalculia often feel frustrated or embarrassed when asked to do things — like reciting multiplication tables — that are difficult for them, especially during class or when other students are present.
 Talk to them about it.
 Encourage them to particiate in other curricular activities.
 Don’t scold them on getting low marks, instead try to identify their specific strengths and encourage them to follow it.

 Allow them to use calculators for the questions they are troubling with.
 If the problem with same question arises several times, Lend a hand by breaking solution into chunks for the child, or by doing a few problems together so he gets a sense of the required steps.

 Visual presentation: Students must be provided with as much visual presentation of the topic as possible.
 Our memory can retain charts and diagrams way longer than paragraph.
 Help students analyze and jot down important points represented by it.

 Stepwise instructions: Instructions related to maths problems must be written in steps on board.
 How did we reach the solution to this equation?
-How did we applied BODMAS?
+How did we apply BODMAS?
 Everything from the question number to the solution must written in clear and stepwise manner.

 Dyscalculia treatment at Home

 Parents didn’t have to teach maths specifically but can make an environment that effectively build strong math skills.
 Trying different types of support can help you and your child find the right tools for his needs